TheHive-Project/CortexDocs/api/job.md

 curl -H 'Authorization: Bearer **API_KEY**' 'http://127.0.0.1:9001/api/job/JOB_ID/report'
 ```

-It returns a JSON response with the following structure:
+It returns a JSON response with the structure below.
+If the job is not yet completed, the `report` field contains a string representing the job status:

 ```json
 {